 - VDH epidemiologist interviewed five different families regarding concerns of illness and was working with four of the families to test urine for contaminants of concern.

 - A 5 p.m.
-Operations Branch meeting was held to discuss findings and establish activates for the weekend.
+Operations Branch meeting was held to discuss findings and establish activities for the weekend.
 Email coordination of the Operations Branch was decided upon while Operations leads would be communicating in the Unified Command meetings.

 - When initial SVOC results were received at 5:30 p.m., a VDH toxicologist was assigned to complete a toxicological review for the disinfection by-product VOCs and the Bis (2-chloroethyl) ether to determine the potential for these products to cause the odor and the potential health effects of consuming the product at that concentration.